proxystore/proxystore/docs/guides/performance.md

     For metrics to appropriately be tracked when a proxy is resolved, the [`Store`][proxystore.store.base.Store] needs to be registered globally
-    with [`register_store()`][proxystore.store.register_store].
+    by setting `register=True` in the constructor or by manually registering with [`register_store()`][proxystore.store.register_store].
 Otherwise,
     the factory will initialize a second [`Store`][proxystore.store.base.Store] to register and record its metrics to the second instance.